LaRoomy/Liquid_Dispenser/README.md

 TODO: link to images of the hardware (real images) and a video of the project in action

-TODO: link to the android app that is used for the NFC communication

 ## Features

 + Interactive user interface with NFC-enabled smartphone input and touchscreen confirmation